 News Police shoot woman who had a gun on Staten Island, NYPD says Police say the woman officers shot on Staten Island had been attempting to break into a home and then, she pulled out a gun.
 NYPD officers collect evidence at the scene on Highland Avenue on Staten Island where a woman with a gun was shot by police on Sunday.
 Photo Credit: Jeff Bachner By Alison Fox firstname.lastname@example.org @AlisonFox Updated March 25, 2018 5:17 PM Print Share fbShare Tweet gShare Email A woman who had a gun was shot in the shoulder by police in Staten Island as she sat in her car on Sunday afternoon, authorities said.
 The 41-year-old woman, identified as Lori Gjenashaj, tried to break into a home on Sunnyside Terrace in Staten Island with a brick and a gun at about 12:45 p.m., police said.
 She then sped off in her GMC SUV, police said, and was stopped around the corner on Highland Avenue.
 Police said Gjenashaj pulled out a gun, and when they told her to drop it and get out of the vehicle, she didn’t.
 They then fired five rounds, hitting her once in the shoulder.
 Gjenashaj was taken to Richmond University Medical Center, where she was listed in stable condition.
 Police said they recovered a gun from Gjenashaj, but that she did not shoot at the officers.
 By Alison Fox email@example.com @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.